bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 Because of this, WP-Cron jobs can be postponed or not performed at all.
 So if you've set a job with the usual server cron it will be performed even if there isn't site traffic or external requests.

-## WP-Cron enhance with Server Cron
+## Using Server Cron to enhance WP-Cron
 To make WP-Cron more reliable and not dependent on site-traffic, take the following steps:

 ### Open and edit wp-config.php